-For 24 hours a day, 365 days a year, there are people trained and ready to respond to any major emergency, and to co-ordinate the work of the council to try to lessen the effect of the incident on the people, businesses and environment of the district - please visit our out of hours page for further details.
+East Hampshire District Council has trained staff ready to respond to any major emergency.
+They will co-ordinate the work of the council to try to lessen the effect of the incident on the residents, businesses and environment of the district.

 All types of weather can affect you, those around you, and your property.
-Make sure you're prepared by checking the Met Office's winter tips and advice.
+Make sure you're prepared by checking the Met Office's weather ready tips and advice.
 Here you will find advice on travel, your home and health and wellbeing.